Click any item to view it:

 We can also see that certain kinds of behavior among groups tends to result in better results for the society as a whole, as measured by survivability and self-reported happiness of members of the society.
 Different behavior modes are tested in the free downloadable Project NewWorld simulation, described in the Simulations section.

 The simulations test altruistic behavior and various other modes of behavior.
 But the natural world is also a testing ground and various modes of behavior can be seen among animals.
 From primitive animals we generally don't expect much beyond a brutish fight for survival, but some of them (particularly the more complex ones) also demonstrate altruistic tendencies.
 This might tend to also explain an early origin for altruism in humans, which is associated with more caring behavior that is often considered praisworthy and "moral".
 To find out more about animal altruism, read Evolutionary advantage of Altrusim

-Happiness is often taken as the desired outcome of ethical behavior, so that is addressed in the topic Happiness.
+Happiness is often taken as the desired outcome of ethical behavior, so that is addressed in the topics Purpose of Life and Happiness.

 Lastly, please have a look at the Ideals Survey to see how a few respondants have rated some common ideals.
 Feel free to respond to the survey yourself if you wish.